-Our educational support staff are trained in the delivery of ABA and the program is written by a skilled psychologist provided by Light Up Autism.
+Many of our educational support staff are trained in the delivery of ABA with the program being written by a skilled psychologist from Light Up Autism.
 We are very fortunate to be able to offer this program to support our students.

-At Boneo we have developed a Buddy program to join our biggest and littlest students.
+At Boneo we have developed a Buddy program to join our older students with our Prep students.

 The purpose of a Buddy program is to provide social and support networks for new Prep students, by promoting a sense of community and belonging within the school.

 Our Buddy program develops relationships between the younger and older children, enhancing the sense of a friendly and supportive school community.
 The benefits of a buddy system are twofold – the older children learn to take on responsibility and acknowledge their leadership, while the younger children know that they have a fellow student they can confidently turn to for support.

 Our senior students begin to look after their little buddies before school even begins.
 They meet and exchange letters and pictures prior to commencing school, and are present from day one for support and reassurance.

 Our Buddy classes meet once a fortnight for activities including games and sport, shared reading, visits to our Wetlands and computer lab.
 Regular collaboration between our buddy classes creates a sense of whole-school community.
 The friendships developed enable both older and younger buddies to bond more closely with their school, increasing the likelihood of more positive school behaviour for all students.

 Boneo Primary School ensures a positive working relationship with external and departmental para-professionals including Psychologists, Speech Pathologists and Occupational Therapists to support our students and their families.
 Visiting teachers are allocated to students requiring extra support upon application when medical conditions present.

 Together, we ensure programs being arranged are supportive and promote both emotional and academic growth.